This article applies to:

 NOTE: EET 2.0 is configured in the same manner as EET 3.0 / 3.1.

 Since EET 3.2 supports the earlier save gaze data methodology, no error occurs if an experiment includes both sets of PackageCalls and the 3.0/3.1 script.
-However, since each method produces its own uniquely-named text file, an experiment that uses both techniques will produce two different gaze data files:
+However, since each method produces its own uniquely-named text file, an experiment that uses both techniques produces two different gaze data files:

 - Pupil gaze data is now included by default in the file (see INFO: Obtaining Pupil GazeData in EET 3.1 ).